SALZBURG

 TOUR 2

-Vienna – Add Two Nights
+Vienna – Add One Night

 Following the festival, you have the option to sing/participate as special guests in Sunday Mass at the Salzburger Dom.
 Transfer to Vienna via the world-famous Melk Abbey, with a short recital in the Abbey.
 Arrive in Vienna and tour Historical Vienna including the Ringstráße, Imperial Palace, State Opera, Town Hall, Burgkapelle, Palace Stables, Strauß Monument, and entrance to Schönbrunn Palace, built by the Hapsburgs in imitation of Versailles.
 Evening Concert in Vienna.
 Farewell dinner and depart for home.